Downtown Muskegon, MI

 on October 15, 1890, Hackley Public Library was Charles Hackley's first

-days processing lumber.
+lumbering days.
 His donation of $125,000 to the Muskegon Public

 School Board of Education